AdaCore/gnatstudio/docs/users_guide/environment.rst

   `tools_host` corresponds to a remote host's nickname as defined in :ref:`Setup_the_remote_servers`.

-By default, files specified on the command line are taken as is and can be absolute or relative pathnames.
-In addition, if you prepend a filename with the `=` character, then GPS will look for the file in the source search path of the project.
+By default, files specified on the command line can be absolute or relative pathnames.
+If you prepend a filename with the `=` character, GPS will look for the file in the source search path of the project.

-When no project is specified on the command line, GPS tries to find one and otherwise displays the :ref:`welcome dialog <The_Welcome_Dialog>`.
+When no project is specified on the command line, GPS tries to find one.
+Otherwise, it displays the :ref:`welcome dialog <The_Welcome_Dialog>`.